- Tel: 020 8546 7711

 If you have an epidural or spinal anaesthesia, you won't feel pain, just some tugging and pulling as your baby is delivered.
 A screen will be put up so that you can't see what's being done.
 The doctors will talk to you and let you know what's happening.

-It takes between five to 20 minutes to deliver the baby, and the whole operation takes about 40-60 minutes.
-One advantage of an epidural or spinal anaesthetic is that you're awake at the moment of delivery and can see and hold your baby immediately.
+It takes between five to 20 minutes to deliver the baby, and the whole operation takes about 40 to 60 minutes.
+One advantage of an epidural or spinal anaesthetic is that you're awake at the moment of birth and can see and hold your baby immediately.
 Your birth partner can be with you.
-Your recovery after a caesarean section may take some time and you will need to remain in the hospital for at least 48 hours after the delivery.
+Your recovery after a caesarean section may take some time and you will need to remain in the hospital for at least 24 hours after the birth.
 Most women who have one caesarean section are able to give birth vaginally when they have another baby.